 Hire the Best Employees

-Hiring employees who are not only highly-qualified at their jobs, and very talented, but whoa re also dedicated to working with you to build something special is a really good way of making your business as solid as possible.
+Hiring employees who are highly-qualified at their jobs, and very talented.
+And who are also dedicated to working with you to build something special.
+Great employees are one of the best strategies to making your business rock solid.

-While we’re on the subject of employees, make sure that you hire them at the optimum time.
-When you’re just starting out, you can probably get away with few if any employees and that will save you money, but the second you’re landed with the work of two people or something more specialised hiring an employee or freelancer will become of the utmost importance.
+Always make sure that you hire employees at the optimum time.
+When you’re just starting out, you can probably get away with few if any employees.
+That will save you money.
+But the second you’re landed with the work of two people or something more specialised, hiring an employee or freelancer will become of the utmost importance.

 Find a Co-Founder